 The Lilac Garden in Duniway Park has 225 lilac plants with more than 125 varieties.
 One clear standout is the ancient Japanese Lilac Tree that blooms in June.
 If you love the smell of lilacs or spring blooms in general, you won’t want to miss this gem.

 - Best time to visit for lilacs: Late April to early May

 - Hours: Duniway Park is open daily from 5am to midnight, there is no admission fee.

 Tip: A free parking lot is provided for visitors but limit your parking to one hour because parking is strictly enforced in this area.

 If you can’t get enough of the spring blooms in Portland, make sure to swing by the Wooden Shoe Tulip Festival during spring by taking a 45-minute drive to Woodburn.

 #10.
 The Portland Rose Garden

-Portland is often referred to as the City of Roses because the local climate creates the perfect conditions for growing roses and nowhere is this more evident than at the exceptional Portland Rose Garden within Washington Park, which is usually in bloom from May to October.
+Portland is often referred to as the City of Roses because the local climate creates the perfect conditions for growing roses and nowhere is this more evident than at the exceptional Portland International Rose Test Garden (better known as the Portland Rose Garden), which is located within Washington Park.

 Portland’s beloved rose garden is both the largest rose garden in America and the oldest.
-Home to an impressive 650+ varieties of roses and more than 10,000+ bushes, it’s easily one of the best free things to do in Portland.
+Home to an impressive 650+ varieties of roses and more than 10,000+ bushes, it’s easily one of the best spots for spring blooms in Portland.

 Further Reading: Local’s Guide to the Portland Rose Garden